datastax/spark-cassandra-connector/doc/FAQ.md

 * java.lang.NoClassDefFoundError: com/twitter/jsr166e/LongAdder
 * java.lang.ClassNotFoundException: com.datastax.spark.connector.rdd.partitioner.CassandraPartition

-These error is commonly thrown when the Spark Cassandra Connector or it's dependencies are not on the runtime classpath of the Spark Application.
-This is usually caused by not using the prescribed `--packages` method of adding the Spark Cassandra Connector and it's dependencies to the runtime classpath.
+These errors are commonly thrown when the Spark Cassandra Connector or its dependencies are not on the runtime classpath of the Spark Application.
+This is usually caused by not using the prescribed `--packages` method of adding the Spark Cassandra Connector and its dependencies to the runtime classpath.
 Fix this by following the launch guidelines as shown in the [quick start guide](0_quick_start.md).
 Not using this method means it is up to the user to manually ensure that the SCC and all of its dependencies wind up on the execution classpath.